hariprasathys22/BalancedSubstring/README.md

 - string S is made only of lowercase letters (a−z) using dart

-Used helper function to check if a substring is balanced Iterated through all possible substring
+- Used helper function to check if a substring is balanced
+- and Iterated through all possible substring